vischia/vischia.github.io/index.markdown

 - 2023.12-2024.07: **María Pereira Martínez**, MSc thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).

 Bachelor
+- 2024.09-2025.07: **Paula Granda Gutiérrez**, Double BSc in Physics and Mathematics, *Optimization of the response of Hodgkins-Huxley neuronal simulators with Automatic Differentiation* (UniOvi).
+- 2024.09-2025.07: **Álvaro Sánchez Fernández**, Double BSc in Mathematics and Physics *Study of equivariant neural networks for robust CP observables* (UniOvi, with Clara Ramón Álvarez, University of Virginia).
-- 2024.09-2025.06t: **Marta de la Puente Santos**, BSc in Physics, *"Bias Reduction via Expectation Maximization in Artificial-Intelligence Based Optimization of a Muon Tomography System"* (UniOvi, with Zahraa Zaher, Université catholique de Louvain).
+- 2024.09-2025.06: **Marta de la Puente Santos**, BSc in Physics, *"Bias Reduction via Expectation Maximization in Artificial-Intelligence Based Optimization of a Muon Tomography System"* (UniOvi, with Zahraa Zaher, Université catholique de Louvain).
 - 2024.09-2025.06: **Jimena Gómez Fernández**, BSc in Physics: *Artificial-Intelligence Based Study of Advanced Optimization Problems in Muon Tomography Imaging"* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.).
 - 2024.09-2025.06: **Juan Pérez Barrero**, Double BSc in Mathematics and Physics, *Study of equivariant neural networks for CP robust observables implemented in quantum circuitsÇ* (UniOvi).
 - 2024.09-2025.06: **Alberto Nieto Cardoso**, Double BSc in Mathematics and Physics, *Analysis of Cosmological Data Using Artificial Intelligence Techniques* (UniOvi, with George Alestas, IFT).